algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Technical_Specification.md

 The outlined approach to future enhancements focuses on maintaining playability with updates to DOSBox or NASM, optimizing code performance, and keeping documentation up-to-date.
 By fostering community engagement and staying vigilant for emerging trends, the project aims to evolve in a way that aligns with the retro gaming experience while embracing advancements in the emulation environment.

 As this document serves as a roadmap for the development team, adherence to the outlined strategies will contribute to the successful implementation, testing, and maintenance of the Pac-Man game.
 The commitment to transparency, thorough documentation, and adaptability to potential changes ensures the longevity and accessibility of the project for developers and players alike.

+## 14. Glossary
+1. **Assembly Language (ASM):**
+   - Low-level programming language that is closely related to machine code.
+   - Used for programming a computer at its most basic level, dealing with registers, memory, and processor instructions directly.
+## Glossary for Pac-Man Game Technical Specification

+1. **Assembly Language (ASM):**
+   - Low-level programming language that is closely related to machine code.
+   - Used for programming a computer at its most basic level, dealing with registers, memory, and processor instructions directly.

+2. **NASM (Netwide Assembler):**
+   - A popular x86 assembly language compiler.
+   - Used to translate assembly language source code into machine code.

+3. **DOSBox:**
+   - An x86 emulator with DOS.
+   - Used to run DOS-based games and applications on modern operating systems.

+4. **Game Loop:**
+   - The main program loop that repeatedly processes input, updates game state, and renders the game graphics.

+5. **Graphics Mode:**
+   - The screen resolution and color depth in which the game graphics are displayed.

+6. **Tile-based Rendering:**
+   - Graphics rendering technique where the screen is divided into tiles, and game graphics are created by combining and arranging these tiles.

+7. **Character Set:**
+   - A set of symbols, including Pac-Man and ghosts, used to represent characters and objects in the game.

+8. **Sprite:**
+   - A 2D image or animation that can be moved independently on the screen.

+9. **Collision Detection:**
+   - The process of determining if two or more game objects have intersected.

+10. **Player Input Handling:**
+    - Code responsible for processing keyboard or joystick input to control Pac-Man's movement.

+11. **Game State:**
+    - The current condition of the game, including the positions and states of all game elements.

+12. **Maze Generation Algorithm:**
+    - An algorithm that generates the layout of the maze for each level.

+13. **Ghost AI (Artificial Intelligence):**
+    - The logic that controls the movement of ghosts, making them chase or evade Pac-Man based on certain rules.

+14. **Score Tracking:**
+    - Mechanism to keep track of the player's score based on actions such as eating pellets and consuming ghosts.

+15. **Level Progression:**
+    - The advancement from one maze layout to the next, increasing in difficulty.

+16. **Sound Effects and Music:**
+    - Code responsible for playing audio cues, including background music and sound effects.

+17. **Game Over Screen:**
+    - The display that appears when the player loses all lives or completes all levels.

+18. **High Score Table:**
+    - A table that records and displays the highest scores achieved by players.

+19. **Interrupts:**
+    - Events that cause the processor to temporarily halt its current execution and jump to a specific routine, often used for handling input or updating the screen.

+20. **Debugging Tools:**
+    - Tools and techniques used to identify and fix errors or bugs in the game code.

+2. **NASM (Netwide Assembler):**
+   - A popular x86 assembly language compiler.
+   - Used to translate assembly language source code into machine code.

+3. **DOSBox:**
+   - An x86 emulator with DOS.
+   - Used to run DOS-based games and applications on modern operating systems.

+4. **Game Loop:**
+   - The main program loop that repeatedly processes input, updates game state, and renders the game graphics.

+5. **Graphics Mode:**
+   - The screen resolution and color depth in which the game graphics are displayed.

+6. **Tile-based Rendering:**
+   - Graphics rendering technique where the screen is divided into tiles, and game graphics are created by combining and arranging these tiles.

+7. **Character Set:**
+   - A set of symbols, including Pac-Man and ghosts, used to represent characters and objects in the game.

+8. **Sprite:**
+   - A 2D image or animation that can be moved independently on the screen.

+9. **Collision Detection:**
+   - The process of determining if two or more game objects have intersected.

+10. **Player Input Handling:**
+    - Code responsible for processing keyboard or joystick input to control Pac-Man's movement.

+11. **Game State:**
+    - The current condition of the game, including the positions and states of all game elements.

+12. **Maze Generation Algorithm:**
+    - An algorithm that generates the layout of the maze for each level.

+13. **Score Tracking:**
+    - Mechanism to keep track of the player's score based on actions such as eating pellets and consuming ghosts.

+14. **Level Progression:**
+    - The advancement from one maze layout to the next, increasing in difficulty.

+15. **Sound Effects and Music:**
+    - Code responsible for playing audio cues, including background music and sound effects.

+16. **Game Over Screen:**
+    - The display that appears when the player loses all lives or completes all levels.

+17. **High Score Table:**
+    - A table that records and displays the highest scores achieved by players.

+18. **Interrupts:**
+    - Events that cause the processor to temporarily halt its current execution and jump to a specific routine, often used for handling input or updating the screen.

+19. **Debugging Tools:**
+    - Tools and techniques used to identify and fix errors or bugs in the game code.